-What is the difference between a column wrap and a column sleeve? - A column wrap is composed of 2 or more interlocking pieces and can be wrapped around a post or structural beam.
+FAQ: How are faux column wraps different from column sleeves? - A faux column wrap is composed of 2 or more interlocking pieces and can be wrapped around a post or structural beam.
 A column sleeve is 1 piece and slides over a post or structural beam.

-Can your columns be used inside? - Yes - Our Faux Columns are a great way to dress up your homes interior.
+FAQ: Can your columns be used inside? - Yes, our faux columns are a great way to dress up the interior of any room.

 FAQ: What are the columns made of? - Most of our column lines are made from high density polyurethane.
 The Tumbled Stone and Ashford Ledgestone and columns are made out of a very durable, medium density polyethylene.